The categories ${\mathcal T}^c$ and ${\mathcal T}^b_c$ determine each other: In the presence of a good extension

-\exm{E21.3} If $\ct$ is a triangulated category with coproducts, and $\cs=\ct^c\subset\ct$ is the subcategory of compact objects, then the embedding $F:\cs\la\ct$ is a good extension for any metric on $\cs$.
-This follows from \cite[Lemma~2.8]{Neeman96}, which tells us that for any sequence $E_*$ in $\ct$ the map $\colim\,\cy(E_*)\la\cy(\hoco E_*)$ is an isomorphism. \eexm
+\exm{E21.3} Let $\ct$ be a triangulated category, and let $\ct^c$ be the full subcategory of compact objects in $\ct$.
+By this we mean: an object $X\in\ct$ belongs to $\ct^c$ if and only if $\Hom_\ct^{}(X,-)$ commutes with those coproducts that exist in $\ct$.
+If $\cs\subset\ct^c$ is any triangulated subcategory, then the embedding $F:\cs\la\ct$ is a good extension for any good metric on $\cs$ such that, for Cauchy sequences $E_*$ in $\cs$, the coproduct $\coprod_{i\in\nn}F(E_i)$ exists in $\ct$.
+For example: if $\ct$ contains all countable coproducts, then there is no restriction on the metric.

+The fact that this is a good extension follows from \cite[Lemma~2.8]{Neeman96}; the proof shows that, for any sequence $E_*$ in $\ct$ whose homotopy colimit exists as in Explanation~\ref{E21.19178}, the map $\colim\,\cy(E_*)\la\cy(\hoco E_*)$ is an isomorphism. \eexm